 How Long Do Tomato Seeds Take To Germinate?

-It will all depend on various factors that affect time to seed germination – let’s get into some of those now!
+Tomato seed germination time depends on several factors – let’s get into some of those now!

 What Factors Affect Tomato Seed Germination?